St. Bede inducts Class of 2024 into Hall of Fame

 Known for his tall stature and remarkable speed, he significantly contributed to the team’s success, scoring many points that led to victories.
 From his sophomore year onward, Mulligan dominated the track scene in the area, excelling in shot put, the 440 (now known as the 400 meters), and the 440 relay.
 He frequently earned half or more of his team’s points.
 Mulligan qualified for the state competition in the 440.

-Mulligan loved St. Bede and its community were central to his life.
+Mulligan loved St. Bede, and its community was central to his life.
 His stories about St. Bede inspired his brother, Michael, to attend for his final two years of high school.
 Mulligan died in 1976.
-His legacy continues to be honored at St. Bede where the Track MVP award is named in his memory.
+His legacy continues to be honored at St. Bede, where the track MVP award is named in his memory.

 Marissa (Piacenti) Jobe, 1995-99

 Traditionally, larger team sports such as football, volleyball, basketball and softball tend to gather headlines within an American high school.
 However, many secondary sports fly under the radar.
 Participants within these programs often train at facilities outside of the school, many times leaning on family and friends for support.
 Oftentimes schools do not have the participation numbers to field competitors in individual events, let alone competitive teams.
-However, in 1999 that changed for St. Bede. coach Tony Causa as he applied for eligibility for Emily Hunter, Bianca Barratini, Mary Beth Piacenti and her sister, Marissa, to compete on the gymnastics high school level representing St. Bede.
+However, in 1999, St. Bede coach Tony Causa applied for eligibility for Emily Hunter, Bianca Barratini, Mary Beth Piacenti and her sister, Marissa, to compete on the gymnastics high school level, representing St. Bede.

 Marisaa (Piacenti) Jobe

 Jobe excelled, qualifying for the IHSA state championship meet during her sophomore, junior and senior years.
-After winning both the IHSA regional and sectional all-around gymnast titles her senior year, she emerged as a top 10 qualifier for the state championships.
+After winning the IHSA regional and sectional all-around gymnast titles her senior year, she emerged as a top-10 qualifier for the state championships.
 In 1999 she was awarded a fifth-place medal on the balance beam and finished her senior state meet by placing 13th overall.
 She also had received a fifth-place state medal her junior year for her floor exercise routine.
-Jobe was also appointed to the Illinois National Team to represent Illinois at the National Championships where she went on to place in the top 10 in the nation on the balance beam.
-Jobe also competed independently for Causa’s gymnastics at level 10 and continued to be ranked nationally.
+Jobe also was appointed to the Illinois National Team to represent Illinois at the national championships, where she went on to place in the top 10 in the nation on the balance beam.
+Jobe also competed independently for Causa’s gymnastics club at Level 10 and continued to be ranked nationally.

 Marisaa (Piacenti) Jobe competed in the IHSA State Gymnastics finals.